mkubrycz/mkubrycz.github.io/_posts/2019-02-24-mermaid-react-docker.md

     └── mermaid.js
 ```

-Let's see if everything works as expected. `npm run start` will run our react app in development mode.
+Let's see if everything works as expected. `npm run start` will run the react app in development mode.
 A flowchart exactly the same as I showed before should appear at `localhost:3000`.
 I hope it works for you 🤞.
 If not, check every file again.
-It should work if you followed my instructions exactly 🤓.
+It should work if you followed my instructions exactly. 🤓

 ## docker

 To be able to easily put the flowcharts app somewhere and keep it updated with the minimum effort I decided to use [docker] 🐋.
 If you use [dockerhub] and can integrate it with some CI, it's the best option for instant and effortless deployment.
-Every time I update my user-flow data I will just need to push a new version of docker image to the hub and that's it.
+Every time I update my user-flow data I just need to push a new version of docker image to the hub and that's it.
 In order to build a docker image with working flowcharts app we need to create a dockerfile.
 It should contain a pre-built version of our app and a server (in this case it's [nginx]).
 Everything we need now is to create a `dockerfile` in the root of our application.

 ```dockerfile
 FROM node:lts-alpine AS build